VishwamAI/VishwamAI/README.md

 ✓ import typing_extensions

 Testing VishwamAI Modules:
-2025-03-18 12:09:52.148310: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
+2025-03-18 12:36:30.697747: E external/local_xla/xla/stream_executor/cuda/cuda_fft.cc:477] Unable to register cuFFT factory: Attempting to register factory for plugin cuFFT when one has already been registered
-WARNING: All log messages before absl::InitializeLog() is called are written to STDERR E0000 00:00:1742279992.207020   29204 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
+WARNING: All log messages before absl::InitializeLog() is called are written to STDERR E0000 00:00:1742281590.757745   32413 cuda_dnn.cc:8310] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered
-E0000 00:00:1742279992.227575   29204 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
+E0000 00:00:1742281590.775724   32413 cuda_blas.cc:1418] Unable to register cuBLAS factory: Attempting to register factory for plugin cuBLAS when one has already been registered
-✗ from vishwamai.model import VishwamAI - Error: cannot import name 'bf16_cast_to_fp8' from 'vishwamai.kernels.fp8_cast_bf16' (/home/kasinadhsarma/VishwamAI/vishwamai/kernels/fp8_cast_bf16.py)
-✗ from vishwamai.layers.layers import TPUGEMMLinear, TPULayerNorm, TPUMultiHeadAttention, TPUMoELayer - Error: No module named 'kernels'
-✗ from vishwamai.multimodal.encoder import MultimodalEncoder - Error: No module named 'kernels' ✓ from vishwamai.flash_attention import FlashAttention
-✓ from vishwamai.kernels.kernel import fp8_gemm_optimized
+✗ from vishwamai.model import VishwamAI - Error: No module named 'kernels' ✓ from vishwamai.layers.layers import TPUGEMMLinear, TPULayerNorm, TPUMultiHeadAttention, TPUMoELayer ✗ from vishwamai.multimodal.encoder import MultimodalEncoder - Error: No module named 'kernels' ✓ from vishwamai.flash_attention import FlashAttention ✓ from vishwamai.kernels.kernel import fp8_gemm_optimized